Skip to main content

 • Per-prescription cost-sharing

-• Part D IRMAA, if you’re a high earner
+• Part D IRMAA (Income-Related Monthly Adjusted Amount), if you’re a high earner

-For people choosing stand-alone Part D plans, there is almost always a single-best plan that minimizes your overall costs across premiums and likely copays for your particular prescriptions.
-And the same is true for Medicare Advantage plans, but you’ll need to weigh drug costs against the availability of other benefits you want, as well as the particular physician networks for each option.
+If you choose a stand-alone Part D plan, there is almost always a single-best plan that minimizes your overall costs in terms of premiums and likely copays for your prescriptions.
+And the same is true for Medicare Advantage plans.
+However, you’ll need to weigh drug costs against the availability of other benefits you want, as well as the specific physician networks for each option.

 How do I search for my optimal Part D plan?